shahariartushar/react-3d-portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is currently not licensed.